 KEF LS50

 The KEF LS50 bookshelf passive speakers system has impressive miniature dimensions.
 Its thick walls made of MDF ensure the high-quality acoustics and excellent antiresonant properties, contributing to the natural sound formation.
 The Uni-Q 5.1-inch driver, which is responsible for medium and low frequencies, and the 0.9-inch tweeter are located in the center of the radiator.
-The mid/low-frequency driver is equipped with elastic suspension, which enables the system to produce a dynamic soundscape with well-defined midrange and deep bass.
-It is surprising that the units are so heavy (15.87 pounds) despite their small size.
+Suspension of mid/low-frequency emitter is elastic, which allows the system to form a dynamic scene with a well-detailed middle and deep bottoms.
+It’s very strange that such small units are so heavy (15.87 pounds).

 Pros

-- The open-ended acoustic design of these compact speakers for turntable recreates surround sound with rich bass.
+• Devices’ open-ended acoustic design recreates surround sound with rich bass.

 Cons